nasa/cumulus/docs/data-cookbooks/browse-generation.md

 ### CMR

-Visit the [config_description](../deployment/config_descriptions#cmr) documentation for instructions on CMR integration and configuration.
+Visit the [CMR configuration documentation](../deployment/config_descriptions#cmr) for instructions on CMR integration and configuration.

 These configuration keys will be used in the CmrStep/PostToCmr Lambda function below.